georgewlkly/georgewlkly.github.io/_posts/2025-08-07-UK-Publishing-Industry-2025.md

 In 2005, 100 new publishing businesses were incorporated.
 Thereafter the rate of incorporation grows by an average 16% annually.
 There are leaner years in 2007 and 2008, possibly reflecting the worldwide financial crisis.
 In contrast, 2011 sees a bumper 48% growth in startups versus 2010.
 The global launch of the Kindle in late 2009 and subsequent boom in ebook sales may have had something to do with that.
 In 2024, more than 1,500 publishing businesses were incorporated, and on the current trend, 2025 should be another year of growth, with over 1,100 publishing businesses formed already this year.
 Speculatively there are various factors which could be driving this growth: declining capital barriers to entry; print-on-demand and digital distribution channels; more authors self-publishing; mergers and acquisitions, consolidation and job losses in major corporates.
 Again, drivers of entrepreneurship in publishing would be an interesting topic for follow-up research.

 From a different perspective, there are approximately 1,200 publishing businesses in the data registered as of the turn of the millennium, rising to around 12,000 today, an order of magnitude increase.
 Over a similar period, [the total UK population of UK businesses grew by just under 60%](https://researchbriefings.files.parliament.uk/documents/SN06152/SN06152.pdf).

+Of course, it's important to put this in context: over the same period, UK publishing revenue has not gone up by an order of magnitude.
+[In 1999, publishing industry revenue was about £4.4 billion](https://assets.publishing.service.gov.uk/media/5a7af639ed915d71db8b3c0d/2001Publishing2001.pdf).
+The [2024 figure of £7.2 billion](https://www.publishers.org.uk/publishing-industry-insight-the-story-in-the-numbers/) is up 63% in nominal terms, but in real terms (that is, [adjusted for the effect of inflation](https://www.ons.gov.uk/economy/inflationandpriceindices/timeseries/d7bt/mm23)) the industry actually contracted by 11%.
+So the industry has got larger in population terms and smaller in terms of revenue.

 ## Next Steps